 Photo of the Year Project

-Over the years I’ve taken to documenting more and more of my life with the increasingly convenient camera technology we have.
-I generate over a thousand photos each year, sometimes within a single week.
-In this project I practice restraint by selecting just one photo taken by myself to represent each year (some of which have been selected retroactively).
-Although there’s no defined rubric for my judging, it’s my hope that this project will, over time, highlight the development of (1) my personal style, (2) the technology that facilitates this, and (3) a unique quality of each year.
+Over the years, I’ve taken to documenting more and more of my life with my smartphone.
+At this point in my life, I generate over 1,000 photos each year, sometimes within a single week.
+To counter this excess, I’ve tried to find one photo that best represents each year.
+Although there’s no defined rubric for my selection, it’s my hope that over time these photos will highlight the development of (1) my personal style, (2) the technology that facilitates this, and (3) a unique quality of each year.

-Selecting this image is a crime against nature and an insult to Scotland’s wonderful and varied attractions.
-I have pictures of fabled sunny days on the Isle of Skye.
-I have pictures of reindeer standing right in front of my camera while a rainbow crowns the valley behind them.
-I have pictures of ancient monoliths surrounded by sheep on the most beautiful autumn morning I have ever experienced.
-In short, I hate myself for choosing a picture of a distillery, but there’s just something about this red door brightening an overcast day at Glenfarclas that captures my imagination.
-What’s it like inside?
-What’s around the corner?
-Where is everyone else?
-Compositionally, the photo is just a few large blocks, but the geometry is interesting.
-Each building is only composed of three lines.
-Like the subject, the perspective is a little too blunt: diagonals stop dead in their tracks, just left of center.
-But if I’m truly trying to capture the spirit of Scotland, isn’t a soaked Speyside distillery a more accurate reflection of the place and people than an empty landscape or bustling cityscape, no matter how lovely it all might be?
+Selecting this image is an insult to Scotland’s wonderful and varied attractions.
+I have pictures of fabled sunny days on the Isle of Skye, pictures of reindeer standing right in front of my camera with a rainbow crowning the valley behind them, pictures of ancient monoliths surrounded by sheep on the most beautiful autumn morning I have ever experienced.
+But there’s just something about this red door brightening an overcast day at Glenfarclas that captures my imagination.
+Compositionally, the photo is just a few large blocks, but the geometry interests me, such as each building being composed of just three lines.
+Like the subject itself, the perspective is a little too shallow, but isn’t that the plight of every tourist?